 The Chess game as we know is gradually going extinct:

 – Lack of great rivalries among elite, fading audience, long technical battles with almost no room for spectacular and dramatic play.

 Chess, the King of games and the game of Kings, is supposed to be a contest of creative ideas.
 It became (at least for professionals) a memorization contest, granting a theoretical win for the side that succeeds in surprising the opponent with a better opening preparation, a novelty etc.

-This evolution is a direct consequence of continual refinement of technique and assimilation of knowledge, opening theory and Computers played a major role in this evolution.
-Chess Engines became so strong, that a simple program running on a smartphone can beat the world champion.
+This evolution is a direct consequence of continual refinement of technique and assimilation of knowledge.
+Development of opening theory and use of Computers played a major role.
+Engines became so strong, that a simple program running on a smartphone can beat the world champion.

-Getting rid of the vast array of opening theories will certainly help keeping the true values of chess as an intellectuel contest.
+Getting rid of the vast array of opening theory, is one of the keys to help restore chess as an intellectuel contest.